Drag vs Front: the same collaborative inbox, in Gmail, without the seat minimums

 What is Front’s pricing in 2026?

-Front runs from $25 a seat (Starter, single channel, capped at 10 seats) to around $65 and up to $105 a seat (Enterprise) on annual billing, with a 2-seat minimum and AI features as paid add-ons.
+Front runs from $25 a seat (Starter, single channel, capped at 10 seats) to around $65 and up to $105 a seat (Enterprise) on annual billing, with AI features as paid add-ons.

 Does Drag support multichannel like Front?